 SQL Server Best Practices for Data Quality

-Accurate data is imperative for an organization to conduct cost effective decision making, marketing promotions, mailings, database bloat impacting performance, storage and more.
+Accurate data is imperative for an organization to conduct cost effective decision making, marketing promotions, mailings, database bloat impacting performance, storage and more use cases.
 Like everything else, change is constant for your data.
-There is a need to cleanse and validate data when received and on a regular basis to not waste resources.
-Unfortunately, cleansing and validating data is difficult with the native SQL Server toolset.
+There is a need to perform data profiling, cleansing and validation during data entry and on a regular basis to not waste resources.
+Unfortunately, cleansing and validating bad data is difficult with the native SQL Server toolset resulting in poor-quality data.
 T-SQL, Integration Services, Data Quality Services, PowerShell and .NET all include a framework to validate strings, but significant programming logic is necessary.
-These technologies will not completely validate, cleanse, match and de-duplicate data.
-How do we leverage the SQL Server tool set to achieve these goals?
+These technologies will not completely validate, cleanse, match, enrich and de-duplicate data.
+How do we leverage the SQL Server tool set to have high-quality data in our databases?

-Let’s walk through the SQL Server data quality process using these five steps to uncover the correct solution:
+Let’s walk through the SQL Server data quality process using these five steps to uncover the correct data quality management solution:

 - SQL Server Data Import Options